davylis/IP-Address-Management-System/README.md

 # IP-Address-Management-System

-This project is made for Back End Programming Course at Haaga-Helia UAS.
+## Introduction
 This web-based application are designed to streamline the management of IP addresses and associated network recources.
 With this application you can monitor, and maintain IP address pools, track device assigments, and manage related network configurations.

 ## Features
-- **User Authentication**: Secure user authentication to access the application.
+- **User Authentication**: Secured user authentication to access the application.
 - **Role-Based Access Control**:User roles(Admin, User) with speciific permissions for actions like adding, editing, or deleting IP addresses.
 - **IP Management**: Create, view, update and delete IP pools, including defining start and end IP ranges and gateways.
 - **IP Address Management**:Add, edit, delete, and assign individual IP addresses to devices or services.